 LIFE APPLICATION.
 React to Paul’s quote of some lyrics attributed to King David.
 How do you think Christians as well as non-Christians today would react to hearing this?
 “Happy.
 That’s the people whose sins are forgiven and buried deep in the dirt.
 Happy.
 That’s the person whose sin has been expunged—never again admissible in God’s court” (Romans 4:7-8).

 LIFE APPLICATION.
-Most Christians seem to be pretty strong supporters of the nation of Israel, which declared itself a sovereign nation in 1948.
+Many Christians seem to be strong supporters of the nation of Israel, which declared itself a sovereign nation in 1948.
 Before that, the Jews had been a people without a nation since Roman times, when the Roman army moved into what is now Israel in the 100s BC.
-Many Christians and Jews defend the right of the Jewish people to have their own nation.
+Romans leveled Jerusalem in AD 70, just a few years after Paul wrote this letter.
+Many Christians and Jews defend the right of the Jewish people to have their own homeland.
 They refer to God’s promise to Abraham: “You’re an immigrant in this land of Canaan.
 But I’m giving every bit of this land to you and your descendants.
 This will be a family-owned land forever.
 I’ll be God to your family” (Genesis 17:8).
 Now Paul comes along and says people of faith everywhere are the descendants of Abraham.
 “God’s promise is available to all of Abraham’s descendants, not only to those who obey the Jewish laws.
 It’s available to everyone who has faith, as Abraham did.
 He’s the father of us all” (4:16).
-If we listened in on a discussion about whether or not the Jewish nation has a biblical right to exist, what are some of the arguments we might hear on either side of that question?
+If we listened in on a discussion about whether the Jewish nation has a biblical right to exist, and to take the land of Palestinian people whose families have lived there for centuries, what are some of the arguments we might hear on either side of that question?